jaywooski/Horiseon-challenge1/README.md

 Horiseon Social Solution Services, Inc is a web development company that specializes in site-specific advertisement features to improve the business production of online sites.
 Whether a company is looking for social media marketing, online reputation management, or search engine optimization to increase their productivity, Horiseon is there to help.

 This site is intended for consumer use to make the homepage of the site easy to read, well-organized, and aesthetically pleasing to view.
-Please note this is code is in the developmental stage to be claered for approval.
+Please note this is code is in the developmental stage to be cleared for approval.

 Horiseon home website is used as a guide for easy marketing advertisement and for the promotion of their top selling services that they offer towards both commercial and personal websites.